JoeWalters/photo-uploader/README.md

 ### How It Works
 - **Automatic Detection**: When you select more than 50 files, the UI will indicate batch processing will be used
-- **Smart Batching**: Files are processed in smaller groups (default: 50 files per batch)
+- **Client-Side Batching**: Large uploads are split into smaller HTTP requests (25 files max per request) to prevent "413 Request Entity Too Large" errors
-- **Progress Tracking**: For very large uploads, you'll see a real-time progress page showing:
-  - Current batch being processed
-  - Number of files uploaded, skipped, and any errors
-  - Overall progress percentage
-- **Background Processing**: Extremely large uploads run in the background, allowing you to monitor progress without blocking the interface
+- **Real-Time Progress**: Progress bar and counters update as each batch completes
+- **Error Resilience**: If one batch fails, the remaining batches continue processing
+- **No Server Timeouts**: Small batch sizes prevent HTTP request timeouts

 ### Configuration
 - **Batch Size**: Adjustable in Settings (default: 50 files per batch)